Disney's The Kid: Box office

-Disney's The Kid opened at #4 at the North American box office, making $12,687,726 USD in its opening weekend, behind The Patriot, The Perfect Storm, and Scary Movie.
+Disney's The Kid opened at #4 at the North American box office, making $12,687,726 in its opening weekend, behind The Patriot, The Perfect Storm, and Scary Movie.
 The film eventually ended its run by grossing $69,691,949 in North America and $40,625,631 elsewhere, thus bringing its worldwide total to $110,317,580, against a $65 million budget.

 Critical response

 Upon its release, the film received mixed reviews from critics.
+Metacritic, which uses a weighted average, assigned the a score of 45 out of 100, based on 32 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Film critic Roger Ebert of the Chicago Sun-Times gave the movie 3 stars out of 4, observing that "Disney's The Kid is warm-hearted and effective, a sweet little parable that involves a man and a boy who help each other become a better boy, and a better man.
 It's a sweet film, unexpectedly involving, and shows again that Willis, so easily identified with action movies, is gifted in the areas of comedy and pathos: This is a cornball plot, and he lends it credibility just by being in it."
 Film critic A. O. Scott, writing for The New York Times, observed: "Mr. Willis stands by while a child swipes a movie out of his open palm...Spencer Breslin, Russ is tubby, cute-but-annoying almost-8-year-old self."

 More critical reviews cited the film's approach, which they described as too sentimental in tone.
 The San Francisco Examiners Welsey Morris called the film a "dishonest baby boomer melodrama of inner-selfness and increased sensitivity for yuppie dads", noting that it "wields its Middle America values and moralistic flogging of idiosyncratic lifestyle choices like a flipped bird", though he commented Breslin is "more charming than the film deserves".
 Todd McCarthy of Variety wrote "director Jon Turteltaub's insistence upon hammering every point home with giant closeups and relentless musical underlining makes this insufferably cloying and sickly sweet for anyone with the least intolerance to 'find the inner child' saccharinity".